Diversity in Beijing

 Gender and Gender Identity

 To most Chinese, women and men share relatively equal social rights.
 Women can get jobs and choose their husbands; men can work outside of traditional hard labor or business roles.
-There is little restriction on gender norms as it applies to women, so you may find some women dressed in a more “boyish” fashion and not face many issues.
+There is little restriction on gender norms as it applies to women, so you may find some women dressed in non-gender conforming fashion and not face many issues.
 However, that freedom of expression is more restricted for men, so you will not find many men openly dressing in what could be considered a more “feminine” fashion.
 Women should be advised that outfits revealing cleavage, shoulders, midriff, or legs may be considered sexual, especially when going out at night.

 Heritage Seekers